Principal place of residence (PPR) exemption from land tax

 Mark and Nicola are the vested beneficiaries in the Red House under a fixed trust.
 They have equal interests.
 Only Mark lives there.
 He is entitled to a land tax exemption on his 50% share of the value of the Red House.
 Nicola is not entitled to a land tax exemption on her share of the Red House.

 For the purposes of the PPR exemption, it does not matter if you own the land jointly with others.

-If you use and occupy the land as your PPR, you are exempt from land tax on the land.
+If you use and occupy the land as your PPR, your share in the property is exempt.

 If my land is entitled to the 'main residence' exemption from capital gains tax, is it also entitled to the PPR exemption from land tax?